-The school's network and school-owned devices are appropriately monitored.
-All users of the network and school-owned devices are informed about how and why they are monitored.
-Concerns identified through monitoring are reported to the DSL who manages the situation in line with the Child Protection and Safeguarding Policy.
+The school's network and school-owned devices will be appropriately monitored.
+All users of the network and school-owned devices will be informed about how and why they are monitored.
+Concerns identified through monitoring will be reported to the DSL who will manage the situation in line with the Child Protection and Safeguarding Policy.

-17. Network security
+Network security

-Technical security features, such as anti-virus software, are kept up-to-date and managed by ICT technicians.
-Firewalls are switched on at all times.
-ICT technicians review the firewalls on a fortnightly basis to ensure they are running correctly, and to carry out any required updates.
-ICT technicians get alerts through NYCC if a firewall is down.
+Technical security features, such as anti-virus software, will be kept up-to-date and managed by ICT technicians.
+Firewalls will be switched on at all times.
+ICT technicians will review the firewalls on a fortnightly basis to ensure they are running correctly, and to carry out any required updates.

-Staff and pupils are advised not to download unapproved software or open unfamiliar email attachments, and are expected to report all malware and virus attacks to ICT technicians.
+Staff and pupils will be advised not to download unapproved software or open unfamiliar email attachments, and will be expected to report all malware and virus attacks to ICT technicians.

-All members of staff have their own unique usernames and private passwords to access the school's systems.
-Pupils are provided with their own unique username and private passwords.
-Staff members and pupils are responsible for keeping their passwords private.
-Passwords have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.
+All members of staff will have their own unique usernames and private passwords to access the school's systems.
+Pupils will be provided with their own unique username and private passwords.
+Staff members and pupils will be responsible for keeping their passwords private.
+Passwords will have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.
+Passwords will expire after 90 days, after which users will be required to change them.

-Users inform ICT technicians if they forget their login details, who will arrange for the user to access the systems under different login details.
-Users are not permitted to share their login details with others and are not allowed to log in as another user at any time.
-If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher is informed and decides the necessary action to take.
+Users will inform ICT technicians if they forget their login details, who will arrange for the user to access the systems under different login details.
+Users will not be permitted to share their login details with others and will not be allowed to log in as another user at any time.
+If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher will be informed and will decide the necessary action to take.

-Users are required to lock access to devices and systems when they are not in use.
+Users will be required to lock access to devices and systems when they are not in use.

-Full details of the school's network security measures can be found in the Data and Cyber-security Breach Prevention and Management Plan.
+Full details of the school's network security measures can be found in the Cybersecurity Policy.

-18. Emails
+Emails

-Access to and the use of emails is managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.
+Access to and the use of emails will be managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.

-Staff and pupils are given approved school email accounts and are only able to use these accounts at school and when doing school-related work outside of school hours.
+Staff and pupils will be given approved school email accounts and will only be able to use these accounts at school and when doing school-related work outside of school hours.
 Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
-Personal email accounts are not permitted to be used on the school site.
-Any email that contains sensitive or personal information is only sent using secure and encrypted email.
+Personal email accounts will not be permitted to be used on the school site.
+Any email that contains sensitive or personal information will only be sent using secure and encrypted email.

-Staff members and pupils are required to block spam and junk mail, and report the matter to ICT technicians.
-The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils are made aware of this.
-Chain letters, spam and all other emails from unknown sources are deleted without being opened.
-ICT technicians organise an annual assembly where they explain what a phishing email and other malicious emails might look like - this assembly includes information on the following:
+Staff members and pupils will be required to block spam and junk mail, and report the matter to ICT technicians.
+The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils will be made aware of this.
+Chain letters, spam and all other emails from unknown sources will be deleted without being opened.
+ICT technicians will organise an annual assembly where they explain what a phishing email and other malicious emails might look like - this assembly will includes information on the following: